wnyc/django-crowdsourcing/docs/producers/options.rst

 **Text answer**

-This field is used for any question that is best recorded as a string of characters such as location questions.
+This field is used for any question that is best recorded as text, e.g. "What's your address?"

 **Integer answer**